cppservergit/apiserver-odbc/README.md

 	}
 ```

-The implementation of JWT (JSON Web Token) and the mechanism of checking authentication and authorization depend on the correct implementation of the login interface.
+The implementation of JWT (JSON Web Token) and the mechanism of checking authentication and authorization depend on correctly implementing the login interface.

 ### Custom login implementations

-It is possible to change the implementation of the `bind()` function if you are not using hashed passwords that can be generated via SQL functions (like in this default implementation), maybe you are using BCrypt or something similar, in any case, the modifications are simple and we can provide support, just open an issue on GitHub.
+It is possible to change the implementation of the `bind()` function if you are not using hashed passwords that can be generated via SQL functions (like in this default implementation), maybe you are using BCrypt or something similar, in any case, the modifications are simple and we can provide support, open an issue on GitHub.